 Report: Proposed Ventilation and Energy Efficiency Verification/Repair Program for School Reopening.
 UC Davis Energy and Efficiency Institute and NEMI (National Energy Management Institute) White Paper on Ventilation Verification and Optimization in Educational Facilities.
 This paper presents a proposal for a Ventilation and Energy Efficiency Verification/Repair Program that would prepare schools for reopening during the COVID-19 crisis.

-HVAC Recommendations from ASHRAE: CORONAVIRUS (COVID-19) RESPONSE RESOURCES FROM ASHRAE
+HVAC Recommendations from ASHRAE: CORONAVIRUS (COVID-19) GUIDANCE FOR SCHOOLS AND UNIVERSITIES

 Ventilation and filtration provided by heating, ventilating, and air-conditioning systems can reduce the airborne concentration of SARS-CoV-2 and thus the risk of transmission through the air.
 With more than 54,000 members from over 132 nations, ASHRAE is a diverse organization dedicated to advancing the arts and sciences of heating, ventilation, air conditioning and refrigeration to serve humanity and promote a sustainable world.